lichengunc/refer/README.md

 ## Note
 We are doing some further cleaning on refcoco+, thus this dataset will change in the future.
+We will also release refcelf split by UC Berkeley in the future.

 ## Download
 Download the cleaned data and extract them into "data" folder